ryanlopezzzz/EEG/README.md

 ### Gaussian Analysis and Voltage Threshold

-This code is created to 1) find the optimal voltage threshold which separates relaxed and concentrated data and 2) Evaluate how distinct the relaxed and concentrated datasets using statistical analysis.
+This code is created to 1) find the optimal voltage threshold which separates relaxed and concentrated data and 2) evaluate how distinct the relaxed and concentrated datasets using statistical analysis.

 We approximate concentrated and relaxed brain wave data sets each as normal Gaussian distributions.
 The cross point of the two gaussians give the best threshold voltage V0 which separates relaxed and concentrated data.
-This voltage threhold would minimizes overall wrong classifications.
-The overlap area divided by 2 give the probability of wrong classification since we have two normal distributions.
-More specifically, the ratio of overlap area left of V0 to right of V0 gives the percentage of wrong estimation being we guessed concentrated but is actually relaxed.
+This voltage threhold would minimize wrong classification rates.
+Specifically, the area overlap on the left is the probability of misclassifying the relaxed state, and the area overlap on the right is the probability of misclassifying the concentrated state.

-The following are the data from Hak and Ryan, applied with Gaussian analysis.
+The following plots are data from Hak and Ryan, applied with Gaussian analysis.
+Note that the y axis (frequency of occurence for each RMS voltage bin) is scaled so that the histogram distribution integrates to 1.

 <img src="brain_data/figures/Ryan_EEG_Distribution.png" width=475> <img src="brain_data/figures/Hak_EEG_Distribution.png" width=475>

-The above figure contains 30 max concentrated and 30 max relaxed data for each person.
+The above figure contains 30 samples of 5 seconds of concentrated brain wave data and 30 samples of relaxed data for each person.
 One can see that the distribution is indeed different for differrent people and that the relaxed and concentrated states are very distinct.
-In fact, the fail rate according to the Gaussian distribution is: Ryan: 0.01%, Hak: 0.0001%.
-However, do take this with a grain of salt because we do see some data right next to the threshold.
-This is likely due to we have not accounted for the artifacts.
-We also don't know if we can really assume the distribution is normal.
+In fact, the fail rate according to the Gaussian distribution is - Ryan: 0.01%, Hak: 0.0001%.
+However, we take this with a grain of salt because we do see some data right next to the threshold.
+This is likely due to the fact we have not accounted for the artifacts.
+We also don't know if we can assume the distribution is normal.
 Also notice that the concentrated distribution is much narrower than the relaxed one.
 This shows that it is much harder to relax than to concentrate: it is easy to make sure one is concentrate by looking at colorful images and doing mental calculations.
 However, even when one is relaxed, it could still be hard to control involuntary eye movements and thoughts, which could possibly have an effect on alpha wave magnitude.
 Also, the diagram does not indicate that there is no mid-level between the concentration and relaxation gaussians.
 The sharp distinction between concentrated and relaxed population is simply due to when taking the data, the person is trying their hardest to concentrate/relax.

 # Alpha Wave Data Visualized